mariherigstad/mariherigstad.github.io/Brain Project.md

 <a href="https://yorkshirebylines.co.uk/news/health/sheffield-hallam-university-critical-study-to-investigate-effects-of-low-level-exposure-of-carbon-monoxide-on-baby-and-adult-brains/">Yorkshire Bylines story</a>

 ## Team
-Dr Mari Herigstad

-Professor Marysia Placzek

-Dr Chris Morris

-Mrs Isabella Myers

-Dr Liam Ridge

-Dr Prachi Stafford

-<b>We are looking to recruit a postdoctoral researcher and a PhD student to work on this project.
-Interested individuals are encouraged to get in touch: m.herigstad(at)shu.ac.uk</b>
+We are looking to recruit a postdoctoral researcher and a PhD student to work on this project.
+Interested individuals are encouraged to get in touch: m.herigstad(at)shu.ac.uk

+Research team: Dr Mari Herigstad, Professor Marysia Placzek, Dr Chris Morris, Mrs Isabella Myers, Dr Liam Ridge, Dr Prachi Stafford

 ## Funded by
 <a href="http://www.coresearchtrust.org/"><img src="/assets/CORT_logo.jpg" alt="CO Research Trust" align="middle" style="width: 250px;" /></a>